ivan98/a1016-qmk/docs/README.md

 Given this mapping, 28 GPIO pins is needed on a MCU to control this keyboard.
 Ground for Keycaps LED can be taken from normal ground and GPIO is not needed.

+## MCU

 28 GPIO pins (available for use) is a relatively high number for MCUs compatible with QMK.
 1 suitable candidate is the [RP2040](https://www.raspberrypi.com/documentation/microcontrollers/rp2040.html).

-Given its low cost, I've selected the RP2040 from [WeAct Studio](https://github.com/WeActStudio/WeActStudio.RP2040CoreBoard).
+Given its low cost, I've selected the RP2040 from [WeAct Studio](https://github.com/WeActStudio/WeActStudio.RP2040CoreBoard), Sep 2023.

 |WeAct RP2040 Pin|Available for our use|Our use|WeAct RP2040 Function|
 |--|--|--|--|